lardemua/SmObEx/README.md

 Week 12

 - [x] Accumulated Point Cloud to check calibration
+- [x] Added mode to record Point Cloud and OctoMap
 - [ ] Restrict the volume to generate the model
 - [x] Multiple view model of the world
 - [ ] Move using MoveIt